SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Scanners require Java 11**
 Java 11 is required for SonarQube scanners.
 Use of Java 8 is no longer supported.
 See the documentation on [Moving Analysis to Java 11](/analysis/analysis-with-java-11/) for more information. ([MMF-2051](https://jira.sonarsource.com/browse/MMF-2051)).

+**JavaScript custom rule API removed**
+The JavaScript custom rule API, which was previously deprecated, has been removed.
+Plugins can no longer use this API to implement custom rules.
+See the [JavaScript documentation](/analysis/languages/javascript/) for more information. ([SONAR-14928](https://jira.sonarsource.com/browse/SONAR-14928)).

 [Full release notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=15682)

 ## Release 8.9 LTS Upgrade Notes